EhudKirsh/NodeJS-Unbuffered-Input-Raw-Mode-TUI/README.md

 ### Main

-This is a demo for a proposed TUI app for the CLI of AeroFTP 🚀, namely `aeroftp-cli profiles -i`.<br>Hence, this repo on purpose has the same GPL-3.0 license.
+This is a demo for a proposed TUI app for the CLI of AeroFTP 🚀, namely `aeroftp-cli profiles -i`.
+Hence,
+<br>this repo on purpose has the same GPL-3.0 license.
 As such, it displays the same options as it for the user to choose from.
 <br>I specifically proposed this demo for AeroFTP in its v4 wishlist post here: https://github.com/axpdev-lab/aeroftp/discussions/270#discussioncomment-17137604.
-The idea is to improve the speed and comfort of using interactive CLI over the experience that `aeroftp-cli profiles -i`, `rclone config` and others provide.
+<br>The idea is to improve the speed and comfort of using interactive CLI over the experience that `aeroftp-cli profiles -i`, `rclone config` and others provide.
 <br>This demo can be used to improve the CLI of more other apps, and such improvements are welcome.

 So what does this demo do?
-Well, in a nutshell, it allows the user to select an option out of several in the terminal like Y/N,
-<br>for example when you're being asked whether you want to install a package in the terminal or not.
+Well, in a nutshell, it allows the user to select an option out of several in the terminal like Y/N, for example when you're being asked whether you want to install a package in the terminal or not.
 <br>Although it can be adjusted to show Y|N, it shows an example with significantly more options.
 <br>This demo is better than many existing CLIs, including those I currently gave as examples.
 This is because this demo:

 - Prevents wrong characters from being typed.
-- Selects an option as soon as the user typed or pastes a valid character which represents an option, so the user doesn't need to press Enter.
+- Selects an option as soon as the user typed or pastes a valid character which represents an option,<br>so the user doesn't need to press Enter.
-- Allows cycling through the options with the arrows keys ←↑→↓, Tab ⭾ and Shift ⇧ + Tab ⭾, and the Page Up and Page Down keys,<br>and then press Enter ↵.
+- Allows cycling through the options with the arrows keys ←↑→↓, Tab ⭾ and Shift ⇧ + Tab ⭾,<br>and the Page Up and Page Down keys, and then press Enter ↵.
-	- The selected option stays highlighted to make it clear that it was selected without needing to print text to confirm this,<br>which helps declutter.
+	- The selected option stays highlighted to make it clear that it was selected without needing to print text to confirm this, which helps declutter.
 	- It's possible to press Enter on the first option of # without having to use Shift to type it,<br>though that also works.
 - This demo was specifically designed to work cross-platform, as the Page Up and Page Down keys on PC send different codes than PGUP and PGDN in Termux.
 	Also, there needed to be a slight adjustment to make sure that there is exactly 1 line break '\n' in each OS when selecting the Quit option which doesn't print a message.<br>So the experience of this Demo in Termux is almost the same as on PC.
-- Saves space by only using 1 or 2 lines in the terminal to display all options without repeating the same word like "remote" which `rclone config` writes. `rclone config` shows each option as a separate row which doesn't help make things clearer, it only wastes space. <br>Here are the options `rclone config` displays:
+- Saves space by only using 1 or 2 lines in the terminal to display all options without repeating the same word like "remote" which `rclone config` writes. `rclone config` shows each option as a separate row which doesn't help make things clearer, it only wastes space.
+Here are the options `rclone config` displays:

 	```txt
 	e) Edit existing remote